vaishnavi-patil-waynautic/exgenix-documentation/docs/sample-test-scenario/scenario_1.md

     2. Select project (e.g., **Exchange 1**)
     3. Click **Automation** tab
     4. Choose **API Configuration** from left menu

-    This is your starting point for defining all API configurations for the ETI protocol.
   </div>
   <div class="step-image">
     <h4 class="image-title">Navigate to API Configuration</h4>